Dawn Of The Brougham Epoch: 1965 – 1966 Ford LTD, Chevrolet Caprice, Plymouth VIP, Ambassador DPL – The New Low-Cost Luxury Options Of The Mid Sixties

 1965 Chevrolet Caprice

 With the LTD formula being an easy one to emulate, Chevrolet was not going to remain on the sidelines for long.
-As such, the bowtie’s new luxury-oriented trim arrived in February ’65, officially the Caprice Customs Sedan.
+The bowtie’s new luxury-oriented trim arrived in February ’65, officially called the Caprice Customs Sedan.
 The new trim taking the upper echelon in Chevrolet’s roster, and available as a 4-door hardtop for that year.

 Just like the LTD, options were plenty; with “14 power teams” just in drivelines alone.
 Engine choices included the 327 and the new “big block” 396; coincidentally arriving at the same time as the Caprice.
 The 396 combined with the optional THM 400 automatic “…made for a terrific combination on this car, arguably the best drive train in that engine size on any of the popular-priced Big Three cars.”